How To Determine Florida Spousal Support

 Why Does Alimony Get Granted By The Courts?

 Alimony is court-ordered because ex-spouses are notorious for not upholding support for their ex-spouses.
 Some consider alimony as unnecessary or unwarranted, but these beliefs couldn’t be further from the truth.
 Alimony has been a long-established legal practice since British common law was brought over to the colonies.
-Luckily, modern courts award alimony after having qualified judges review specific criteria.
+Luckily, modern courts in Florida allow for the award of alimony if certain criteria have been met.
 These criteria include:

-- The available financial resources of each spouse, which includes property and rentals
+- The available financial resources of each spouse, including properties and rentals

 - The earning capacity and employability of each spouse